yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 2. press enter
 3. if its the first time you are doing this, you must now choose a text editor - I suggest choose 2 (nano) and press enter
-4. scroll down to the bottom of the file
+4. navigate to the bottom of the file using your arrow keys
 5. type the following, each on a new line
 ```
 59 11 * * * /home/bitg/bitgbackup.sh